emsesp/docs/Troubleshooting.md

 A slow pulse means either there is no WiFi connection or EMS-ESP cannot read from the EMS bus.
 In this case go to the Web interface and try a different Tx Mode setting.

-### MQTT is not sending data correctly

-First make sure you have set the correct `MQTT Format` in the MQTT Settings page in the Web UI.
-Then follow the instructions "Monitoring the MQTT queues" in the [MQTT](MQTT.md) section of this document.

 ### Not all EMS devices are recognized or capturing data

 Experiment with changing the Tx Mode value in the Settings page.
 1 (default) typically works for EMS1.0 and most systems, 2 for EMS+ and new systems and 3 is better for Junkers/Heatronics.